Managing small-acreage horse farms in Central and Eastern Oregon

 How much your horse should eat

 Mature horses performing minimal work can be maintained on good-quality forages without supplementing their diet with grain.
 Growing, breeding or working horses may require grain or other concentrates to meet their nutrient needs.
-For optimal horse health, growth and development, forages should supply at least one-half of the feed consumed daily.
+For optimal horse health, growth and development, forages should supply at least one-half of the calories consumed daily.

 Horses consume about 2% of their body weight per day in feed.
 This amount is based on a dry-weight basis, so it accounts for the different amounts of moisture in different types of feed.
 Fresh grass, for example, is about 80% water, and grass hay is 10%–15% water.
 Thus, a 1,200-pound horse requires 24 pounds of feed per day on a dry-weight basis, or about 28 pounds of hay (10% moisture).
 Over the course of a year, this equals more than 5 tons.